hoangvvo/llm-sdk/README.md

 ## Agent Patterns

 This agent **library** (not _framework_) is designed for transparency and control.
-Unlike many “agentic” frameworks, it ships with no hidden prompt templates or secret parsing rules—and that’s on purpose:
+Unlike many “agentic” frameworks, it ships with no hidden prompt templates or secret parsing rules, and that’s on purpose:

 - Nothing hidden – What you write is what runs.
 No secret prompts or “special sauce” behind the scenes, so your instructions aren’t quietly overridden.
 - Works in any settings – Many frameworks bake in English-only prompts.
 Here, the model sees only your words, in whichever language or format.